 - Nique to Criminy in Sinfest, though its more along the lines of Nique considering him to be like a little brother.
 She can be very protective of him, something Fuchsia found out early in her romance arc.

 - Rhea of Slightly Damned is this way to both Buwaro and Kieri.

 - During the "Phoenix Rising" arc of Sluggy Freelance, Oasis takes on this role to Katie.
 Since Oasis is a semi-psychotic assassin/vigilante with an All Crimes Are Equal attitude, this really freaks out Katie's mom.

 - Subverted in Sticky Dilly Buns.
-Amber has most of the qualifications for the role - but the person who might see her this way, her actual younger sister Ruby, despises her for her past career as a porn star (which she discovered in a traumatic fashion), thinks that Amber benefits from Parental Favoritism, really doesn't want to be living with her, and would be highly unlikely to take her advice on anything.
+At first glance, Amber might seem to have most of the qualifications to play the part in relation to her actual younger sister Ruby.
+But Ruby despises her for her past career as a porn star (which Ruby discovered in a traumatic fashion), thinks that Amber benefits from Parental Favoritism, really doesn't want to be living with her, and is generally unwilling to ask or take her advice on anything.
 Whether Amber can grow into this role as Ruby gains a more nuanced viewpoint remains to be seen.

 - Homestuck: Porrim is this to Kanaya.
 Kanaya is initially intimidated by her, and hesitant to talk to her.
 When they finally do meet, you hear the tail end of their conversation, where Porrim has taught her more about her biology and how to control her powers, and telling Kanaya she's proud of her for what she's accomplished as well as wishing her luck on her quest.